 The Art Deco style in jewellery lasted through the 1930s, and it was only in the 1940s that there was a major shift in design.
 However, the Art Deco style witnessed a revival in the late 1960s, and even today jewellery designers continue to be inspired by the period with many of the designs being timeless classics.

 Buying Art Deco Jewellery

 At Lancastrian Jewellers, we have a range of genuine Art Deco pieces in our shop and we are always also constantly sourcing new acquisitions for our shop every day.
-If you want to own a genuine Art Deco piece for your collection, rich in history and timeless in style.
+From Art Deco engagement rings to Art Deco earrings, we have something for everyone!

 Please get in touch if you need any further help finding the perfect piece of jewellery.